RsyncProject/rsync/support/rrsync.1.md

 to have multiple configurations.
 One or more rrsync options can be specified prior to the `DIR` if you want to further restrict the transfer.

-To use an rsync daemon setup, add one of the following prefixes (followed by a space) in front of each ssh-key line in the user's `~/.ssh/authorized_keys` file that should be restricted:
+To use an rsync daemon setup, edit the user's `~/.ssh/authorized_keys` file and add a prefix like one of the following (followed by a space) in front of each ssh-key line that should be restricted:

 > ```
 > command="rsync --server --daemon ."